Infected Delhi man came in contact with 813 people

 The man’s 68-year-old mother, who was also infected with the novel coronavirus, died at a hospital on Friday night, the second death caused by the disease in the country.

 Family members of the 46-year-old said he recently returned from a work tour of four countries in Europe and Italy was one of them.
 Italy has seen an alarming spread of infections, with at least 1,400 deaths.
-He became the fifth person from the national capital to be infected by the highly contagious disease, which has killed at least 5,500 people across the world.
+He became the fifth person from the national capital to be infected by the highly contagious disease.

-“He was travelling with six colleagues, and all of them have been tested negative.
-He did not show any signs and was going about his regular chores till he caught fever that did not subside,” a relative said on condition of anonymity.

 The infected man was in contact with his wife and two children at his Janakpuri house before he was diagnosed and isolated.
 His mother lived with his younger brother in a different house in the area.
-She would visit the 46-year-old frequently and family members said that is how she is likely to have caught the infection.
+She would visit the 46-year-old frequently.

 “All the family members have been tested negative.
 The house where he lived has been locked up.
 Everyone is scared.
 We have already lost one member,” another family member said.